hnrq/veloren-server/README.md

-This is a tool for setting up a Systemd veloren server w/ a single command on a RPi (aarch64).
+This is a tool for setting up a Systemd veloren server w/ a single command.
 Optionally, it is also possible to setup an oracle that sends you a message on Telegram if anything goes wrong with the server.

 - [Installation](#installation)
   - [\[OPTIONAL\] Install Telegram Oracle](#optional-install-telegram-oracle)